davidcotton/gym-d2d/README.md

-# Device-to-Device (D2D) communication Gym environment
+# GymD2D: A Device-to-Device (D2D) Underlay Cellular Offload Evaluation Platform
-__An OpenAI Gym environment to simulate D2D cellular offload via underlay networking.__
+__GymD2D is a toolkit for building, evaluating and comparing D2D cellular offload resource allocation algorithms.__

-This environment models a cellular offload scenario containing a single macro base station and multiple cellular (CUE) and D2D (DUE) user equipment.
+It uses [OpenAI Gym](https://gym.openai.com/) to make it easy to experiment with many popular reinforcement learning or AI algorithms.
-The environment allows researchers to experiment with configurable and customisable UE, path loss and traffic models.
+It is highly configurable, allowing users to experiment with UE configuration, path loss and traffic models.

-In the future we aim to support heterogeneous networks and different optimisation objectives, e.g. energy efficiency.
+GymD2D models a D2D cellular offload scenario containing a single macro base station surrounded with many cellular (CUE) and D2D (DUE) user equipment.

 This project is still under active development and we haven't finished the first stable release yet.
 _Some functionality, such as `env.render()` are not currently working._